What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Reddit communities (r/satanism, r/SatanicTemple_Reddit)

-• Discord servers (search for "Satanism" or specific organizations)
+• Discord servers for Satanism and specific organizations

 • Academic groups studying new religious movements

-Many Satanists practice independently without organizational affiliation.
-This is entirely valid.
-Key resources for solitary practitioners:
+Many Satanists practice independently without organizational affiliation, which is entirely valid:

 • Study foundational texts of your chosen tradition